Skip to main content

 When a proposal is approved, the pre-committed calls are executed directly by the vault:

-1. Anyone calls executeProposal(proposalId) on the governor (no arguments beyond the ID)
+1. Anyone (permissionless) calls executeProposal(proposalId) on the governor (no arguments beyond the ID)

-2. Governor verifies: proposal is Approved, within execution window, no other strategy live, cooldown elapsed
+2. Governor verifies: proposal is Approved (guardian review passed), within execution window, no other strategy live, cooldown elapsed

 4. Governor snapshots vault’s deposit asset balance (capitalSnapshot)

-5. Governor calls vault.executeBatch(proposal.executeCalls) — vault runs the execution calls
+5. Governor calls vault.executeGovernorBatch(proposal.executeCalls) — vault runs the execution calls via its governor-gated entrypoint

 6. All DeFi positions (mTokens, LP tokens, borrows) now live on the vault address